 Another method to protect your retirement would be the Lump Sum Disability Benefit rider, which is available with many disability income insurance policies.
-This option can help balance out for any of the financial opportunities you may have lost out on due to your total disability – with one of those being the possibility for substantially diminished retirement savings.
+This option can help balance out any of the financial opportunities you may have lost out on due to your total disability – with one of those being the possibility of substantially diminished retirement savings.

 The Lump Sum Disability Benefit rider is an additional rider that pays a lump sum benefit after the end of the policy’s benefit period.
 At the end of your benefit period – suppose, age 65 – the policyholder will get 35% of all benefits paid for total and/or residual disability paid over the life of the policy.

-An insured person is eligible for the Lump Sum Disability Benefit when he or she receives benefits for total and residual disability equal to 12-times the policy’s monthly benefit and keeps his or her insurance coverage until the policy’s expiration date if they should recover from disability.
+An insured person is eligible for the Lump Sum Disability Benefit when he or she receives benefits for total and residual disability equal to 12 times the policy’s monthly benefit and keeps his or her insurance coverage until the policy’s expiration date if they should recover from disability.
 The lump sum benefit rider can help in achieving many of the financial goals you may have considered lost in the event of a disability, which could include benefits to help provide income while retired when the benefits from the insurance company have ended.

 Select the Retirement Protection Plus Program

 The final solution to protect your retirement uses a particular kind of disability insurance policy to shield the contributions a person is already making to their retirement program.
-This Retirement Protection Plus Program can be purchased as a separate policy, or as a rider to your individual disability insurance policy.
+This Retirement Protection Plus Program can be purchased as a separate policy or as a rider to your individual disability insurance policy.
 In both cases, you can cover up to 100% of your retirement contributions, as well as all your employer’s contributions, up to a maximum limit of about $50,000 a year for most individuals.
 Should the policyholder become totally disabled, a trust account is then set up for the benefit of the policyholder.

-The monthly disability benefits are deposited in the trust account for and can be used after age 65.
-These benefits are invested in a grouping of investment options which are chosen by the policyholder and are subject to the market’s earnings of the market – similar to a 401(k) or other qualified plans.
-Retirement Protection plus is another option for somebody who wants to continue their retirement savings if they become totally disabled but wants to have the opportunity of market-like returns on their asset.
+The monthly disability benefits are deposited in the trust account and can be used after age 65.
+These benefits are invested in a grouping of investment options that are chosen by the policyholder and are subject to the market’s earnings of the market – similar to a 401(k) or other qualified plans.
+Retirement Protection Plus is another option for somebody who wants to continue their retirement savings if they become totally disabled but wants to have the opportunity of market-like returns on their asset.